CHRISTOPHER WEBER and STEFANIE DAZIO

 Last week, Newsom recommended all nonessential gatherings be limited to 250 people, prompting the temporary closure of numerous businesses, performances and meetings.
 He didn’t order school closures but virtually every district took the step on its own.

 Newsom said an estimated 85% of California’s 6 million public school students will be out of their classrooms this week.
 The length of time varies by district, with some canceling classes for up to five weeks.

-Newsom said he recognized the increasing isolation for millions of Californians is “anxiety-inducing” but said the moves were necessary to protect the state’s most vulnerable residents.
+Newsom said he recognizes the increasing isolation for millions of Californians is “anxiety-inducing” but said the moves are necessary to protect the state’s most vulnerable residents.

 Los Angeles Mayor Eric Garcetti imposed even stricter requirements.
 Restaurants may only offer pickup, delivery and drive-through service.
 He also closed gyms, movie theaters, bowling alleys and arcades.

 The restrictions are in effect until at least March 31.

 “We need to take these steps to protect our city right now,” he said.